 This post contains affiliate links.
 They don't cost you a thing but help us bring you natural cleaning tutorials.
 See Policies & Disclosures for more information.

 Raise your hand if bathroom cleaning is your LEAST favorite housekeeping task.
 I love my bathroom to be bright and shiny, but hate scrubbing tub rings and toilets.

 I used to purchase a foaming bathroom cleaner to get my tub and shower spotless with very little effort, then I began to investigate the harmful ingredients in cleaners and I was shocked…. my commercial bathroom cleaner rated an F on the Environmental Working Group (EWG) scale.
 I had to find a substitute!

 I hopped onto Pinterest for DIY shower cleaners and tried making cleaners with:

 - vinegar and rubbing alcohol

 None of them cleaned well, so I went back to cleaning with my Natural All Purpose Cleanser.
 It does an amazing job, but requires some elbow grease.

 Pinterest Shower Cleaners

 I found a popular no scrub shower cleaner recipe on Pinterest and was intrigued.
-The cleaner is made from Dawn dish soap and hot vinegar to clean the shower with no scrubbing.
+The cleaner is made from Dawn dish detergent and hot vinegar to clean the shower with no scrubbing.
 I wanted give it a try but there were two problems: